BTW, I use Arch!

 2. With Arch Linux, you get a better understanding of how Linux works

-If you ever tried to install Arch Linux, you know the complexity that comes with it.
+If you have ever tried to install Arch Linux, you know the complexity that comes with it.

-But that complexity also means that you’ll be forced to learn things that you probably never bother to in other distributions.
+But that complexity also means that you’ll be forced to learn things that you probably never bothered to in other distributions.

-For example, configuring network itself while installing Arch Linux is a good learning lesson.
+For example, configuring the network itself while installing Arch Linux is a good learning lesson.

 If you start to get overwhelmed, Arch Wiki is there for you.
 It is the most extensive and awesome community-managed documentation on the internet.
 Just browsing through Arch Wiki will teach you plenty of things.